forwards/Community/Rainbow_R.md

 (*Correctly, this is outside of the scope of the Forwards Taskforce.
 However the main organizer is happy for us to prepare projects and initiatives for Rainbow R*)

-* This needs more support and more advertising, as there is low engagement and awareness. (personal opinion, based on observation and lack of Tweets from the Twitter account)
+* This needs more support and more advertising, as there is low engagement and awareness. (personal opinion, based on observation and lack of Tweets from the Twitter account.
+Looks like the account Tweets a few times a year around R conferences)